Question: How Do I Hook Up My Home Theater?

 Connecting a VCR or DVD Recorder to a Home Theater Receiver

-Connect the audio and video outputs of your VCR or DVD recorder to your AV receiver's VCR video inputs (if you have both a VCR and DVD recorder, use the AV receiver's VCR1 connections for the VCR and the VCR2 connections for the DVD recorder).
+Connect the audio and video outputs of your VCR or DVD recorder to your AV receiver's VCR video inputs, (if you have both a VCR and DVD recorder, use the AV receiver's VCR1 connections for the VCR and the VCR2 connections for the DVD recorder).
+It is important to not that not all home theater receivers (especially newer ones) do not have both VCR1 and VCR2 inputs.

 Connect the Home Theater Receiver's VCR or DVD recorder audio and video outputs to the audio and video inputs of your VCR.
 This will allow your VCR or DVD recorder to record video signals that come through the AV receiver or to play back tapes or DVDs for viewing on your television.